-If you’re hunting for a good activity tracker, the sheer amount of options out there today can quickly cause choice-paralysis.
-The rapidly growing market has seen standards set by wearable devices like the Fitbit Versa, Fitbit Alta, Fitbit Flex, and Apple Watch, but these high-end fitness trackers almost always cost a pretty penny and can even set you back more than $200 for the latest models.
-Getting back in shape really doesn’t need to be so expensive that you blow your entire budget on just a fitness tracker alone.
+If you’re hunting for a good activity tracker, the sheer number of options can quickly cause choice-paralysis.
+The rapidly growing market has seen standards set by wearable devices like the Fitbit Versa, Fitbit Alta, Fitbit Flex, and Apple Watch, but these high-end fitness trackers almost always cost a pretty penny.
+Some can even set you back more than $200 for the latest models.
+Improving your running game really doesn’t need to be so expensive that you blow your entire workout budget on a fitness tracker, alone!

 The Best Cheap Activity Trackers